twuni/treasury/README.md

 3. You should throttle requests to your treasury to help prevent brute force and DDoS attacks.
 4. You should configure a more reliable database connection than the default one.
 5. You should run multiple instances of your treasury and feed all requests through a load balancer.
-6. You should reject unauthorized calls to the Create API.